MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/angular-flip-control.md

 ## Overview

-This sample provides examples on how to add dependencies for third-party libraries, showcasing how to perform data-binding between PowerApps Control Framework, control model and third party inner data model in bi-direction.
+This sample provides examples on how to add dependencies for third-party libraries, showcasing how to perform data-binding between PowerApps Component Framework, control model and third party inner data model in bi-direction.

 The flip control sample consists of a label and a button.
 When you click on the button, the text on the label will toggle.

 - When the control is loaded, the label shows the text based on the bind attribute value.
 The `context.parameters.[property_name].attributes` contains the associated metadata.
 - For TwoOptions, `context.parameters.[property_name].Options` will include both true and false value option.
-- Clicking on the Flip button, the label will update value using **notifyOutputEvents** method [getOutputs](../reference/control/getoutputs.md) method will be called asynchronously and will flow to PowerApps Control Framework.
+- Clicking on the Flip button, the label will update value using **notifyOutputEvents** method [getOutputs](../reference/control/getoutputs.md) method will be called asynchronously and will flow to PowerApps Component Framework.
 - ClientAPI updates the bind attribute value, the updated value will flow to the control label.
 You could also use ClientAPI to update an attribute value and it will trigger control’s [updateView](../reference/control/updateview.md).
 Then control could then update third-party model and the label will be updated.